The Greens (Austria)

+The Greens – The Green Alternative (Die Grünen – Die Grüne Alternative, [diː ˈɡʁyːnən diː ˈɡʁyːnə ˌaltɛʁnaˈtiːvə]) is a green political party in Austria.
+The Greens currently sit in opposition.
+Formerly, they were part of the Schallenberg government, the Second Kurz government, and the Nehammer government.
+It won 8.2% of votes cast in the 2024 Austrian legislative election.
+The current President of Austria, Alexander Van der Bellen, is from the Green Party.

 The party was founded in 1986 under the name "Green Alternative" (Grüne Alternative), following the merger of the more conservative Green party Vereinte Grüne Österreichs (United Greens of Austria VGÖ, founded 1982) and the more progressive party Alternative Liste Österreichs (Alternative List Austria, ALÖ, founded 1982).
 Since 1993, the party has carried the official name Die Grünen – Die Grüne Alternative (Grüne), but refers to itself in English as "Austrian Greens".
 There are still differences between the former members of the old Alternative and VGÖ factions within the party, reflected in the differing approaches of the national and state parties.

-Apart from ecological issues such as environmental protection, the Greens also campaign for the rights of minorities and advocate a socio-ecological (ökosozial) tax reform.
+Apart from ecological issues such as environmental protection, the Greens are Pro-European and campaign for the rights of minorities and advocate a socio-ecological (ökosozial) tax reform.
 Their basic values according to their charter in 2001 are: "direct democracy, nonviolence, ecology, solidarity, feminism and self-determination".
 The party is a member of the European Green Party and Global Greens.